present091/DegFlow/README.md

 ### Generation with External HR-Only Datasets

-Furthermore, generation can also be performed using external datasets that contain **HR images only**.
+Furthermore, DegFlow generation can also be performed using external datasets that contain **HR images only**.

 For example, **DIV2K** is currently supported.
 You can enable generation by configuring the `data` section as follows: